Focus and Scope

 • Assistive Technology: The application of digital tools to support inclusive education and accessibility for students with special needs.

-4. Community Engagement and Applied Research
+5. Community Engagement and Applied Research

-• Empowering Communities: Reports and studies on community service programs that apply education, arts, and technology to solve social issues.
+• Empowering Communities: Reports and studies on community service programs that apply education, arts, communication, and technology to solve social issues.

 Accepted Research Methodologies